 Compare change in revenue to change in net income

 Again on the income statement, you’re basically comparing the change in sales to the change in profits.
-If net income is rising faster than revenue, that means that the company has not done a good job of cutting its costs, or maybe that it had an extra cost in the quarter or the year, like spending for a new ad campaign.
+If net income is rising faster than revenue, that means that the company has done a good job of cutting its costs, or maybe that it had lower costs in the quarter or the year, like lower spending for a new ad campaign.
 If net income is not rising as fast as revenue, then that means that the company has been watching its costs closely and may have cut an expense.

 Compare change in earnings per share to change in net income